-The AIoT NAS protocol supports privacy of AIoT device identifiers by enabling the use of Temporary Identifiers (T-IDs), as specified in 3GPP TS 33.369 [6].
+The AIoT NAS protocol supports privacy of AIoT device identifiers by enabling the use of Temporary Identifiers (T-IDs), as specified in clause 5.4 of 3GPP TS 33.369 [6].

-The network shall support that the mechanism for privacy protection and usage of privacy protection is based on the network policy and deployment.
+The network shall support that the mechanism for privacy protection, while the usage of privacy protection is based on the network policy and deployment.

 Editor's note: It is FFS how the AIoT device determines whether privacy protection is used.